mahmoudimus/ac/docs/public/guides/project-activity-tutorial.md

 * [Creating the D3.js table to display your projects](#architect-stats-page)
 * [Adding data and verifying your add-on works](#check)

-To display your JIRA projects in a table, you'll build a static Connect add-on accessible via an _Activity_ link in the header.
+This tutorial shows you how to build a static Connect add-on that displays your JIRA projects in a table, accessible via an _Activity_ link in the header.

-Your static page will use the [JIRA REST API](https://jira.atlassian.com/plugins/servlet/restbrowser#/) to retrieve information about projects in your JIRA instance.
+Your add-on will use the [JIRA REST API](https://jira.atlassian.com/plugins/servlet/restbrowser#/) to get information about projects in your JIRA instance.
 You'll use the [Node.js](http://nodejs.org/) framework and [Atlassian Connect Express (ACE)](https://bitbucket.org/atlassian/atlassian-connect-express/) to interface with JIRA.
 Finally, you'll create your table using [D3.js](http://d3js.org/).